Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/object-pooling.md

                 go.transform.position = transform.position;

                 float ang = Random.Range(0.0f, 2 * Mathf.PI);
-                go.GetComponent<GenericNetworkObjectBehaviour>().SetDirectionAndVelocity(new Vector3(Mathf.Cos(ang), 0, Mathf.Sin(ang)), 4);
+                go.GetComponent<GenericPooledObjectBehaviour>().SetDirectionAndVelocity(new Vector3(Mathf.Cos(ang), 0, Mathf.Sin(ang)), 4);

                 var no = go.GetComponent<NetworkObject>();
                 if (!no.IsSpawned)
                 {
-                    no.Spawn(null, true);
+                    if (m_SynchronizeOverrides)
+                    {
+                        networkBuffer.Position = 0;
+                        var genericObjectPooledBehaviour = no.GetComponent<GenericPooledObjectBehaviour>();
+                        networkWriter.WriteInt32Packed(genericObjectPooledBehaviour.SyncrhonizedObjectTypeIndex);
                     }
+                    no.Spawn(networkBuffer, true);
                 }
+            }
             yield return new WaitForSeconds(entitySpawnUpdateRate);
         }

+        if (m_SynchronizeOverrides)
+        {
+            NetworkWriterPool.PutBackInPool(networkWriter);
+            networkBuffer.Dispose();
         }
     }
+}
 ```

 Using `INetworkPrefabInstanceHandler` implementations simplifies object pooling while also providing the ability to have different versions for the same NetworkObject instance as it is viewed by Clients (including the Host).
 Additionally, you do not need to register the network prefabs assigned to the `m_ObjectOverrides` list with the NetworkManager since each local overriding prefab instance is linked by the `NetworkObject.NetworkObjectId`.
 However, you **do** need to register the prefab to be overridden (i.e. `m_ObjectToOverride` in the above example).
 While this provides many possibilities, you must take caution when using multiple prefabs as overrides by making sure that every variation has the same associated `NetworkVariables` and `RPC` implementations as all variations **must be identical** in this regard when it comes to anything that could be communicated between the client(s) and server.
 Otherwise, you could end up with messages being sent to override instances that don't know how to handle them!

+When using more than one network prefab, it is important to understand that each client determines what prefab they will be using and will not be synchronized across other clients.
+This feature is primarily to be used for things like platform specific Network Prefabs where things like collision models or graphics related assets might need to vary between platforms.

+You can find full working versions of the above two examples in the [testproject/Assets/Samples/PrefabPool](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/tree/master/testproject/Assets/Samples/PrefabPool) repository directory.